Teeth Scaling Before and After

 Deep pockets may be experienced in-between your teeth and gums with severe gum disease.
 However, other signs of the condition include bad breath, bleeding gums, bite change, permanent teeth shifting, inflamed, tender for red gums, among others.

-What Happens During Teeth Scaling?
+What Happens During Teeth Scaling Before and After?

-The procedure can be carried out in the dentist office near my location.
+The procedure can be carried out in the dentist’s office near my location.
 It is an outpatient process.
 But you may require more than one visit depending on the magnitude of your problem.
-A local anesthetic may be used to help in easing discomfort and this may not be necessary if your dentist believe you cope with the process.
+A local anesthetic may be used to help in easing discomfort and this may not be necessary if your dentist believes you cope with the process.
 You may need to discuss your concerns about pains with your doctor and it will be properly handled.

 In addition, extra treatment may be recommended for you based on the health status of your gums and teeth.
 Antimicrobial agents may be used by your dentist in your mouth and oral antibiotics may be prescribed for you to use for many days so that your healing will be faster.

-A process known as host modulation may also be carried out on you whereby extra medication will be apply directly to your gums so that the negative effect of the severe, long-term gum disease will be corrected.
+A process known as host modulation may also be carried out on you whereby extra medication will be applied directly to your gums so that the negative effect of the severe, long-term gum disease will be corrected.
 Host modulation will also help in reducing your exposure to infections after the procedure.

-What Are The Benefits Of Teeth Scaling?
+What Are The Benefits Of Teeth Scaling Before and After?